Quick Answer

 Evidence to Collect

-- Timeline of protected activity and adverse actions
+- Timeline of protected activity and adverse actions (dates matter for proving causation)

-- Emails, texts, performance documents
+- Emails, texts, and performance documents — especially reviews before vs. after you complained

 Common Retaliation Examples